apache/maven-resolver/src/site/markdown/expected-checksums.md

 ## Trusted Checksums

-All the "expected" checksums discussed above are trasport bound, they are all about HTTP requests and responses, or require Transport related API elements.
+All the "expected" checksums discussed above are trasport bound, they are all about URLs, HTTP requests and responses, or require Transport related API elements.

-Trusted checksums are yet another SPI component `TrustedChecksumsSource` that are able to deliver "expected" checksums for given Artifact, with difference that trusted checksums SPI is unrelated and not coupled to any transport API element.
+Trusted checksums is a SPI component that is able to deliver "expected" checksums for given Artifact, without use of any transport API element.
+In other words, this API is not bound to transport.

-Since they map ideally into transport "Provided Checksum" kind, resolver provides Provided Checksum Source implementation that simply delegates to Trusted checksums (is able to make Provided and Trusted checksums become equivalent as transport is regarded).
+Since they almost on-to-one into transport "Provided Checksum" strategy, resolver provides implementation that simply delegates Provided to Trusted checksums (is able to make Provided and Trusted checksums equivalent, as transport is regarded).

-But the biggest game changer of Trusted Checksumms is their transport agnosticism, that they can participate in places where there is no transport happening at all.
+But the biggest game changer of Trusted Checksumms is their transport independence, that they can be utilized in places where there is no transport happening at all.

 One of such uses of Trusted Checksums in Resolver is in ArtifactResolver "post processing".
 This new functionality, at the cost of checksumming overhead, is able to validate all the resolved artifacts againstr Truated Checksums, thus, making sure that all resolved artifacts are "validated" with some known (possibly even cryptographically strong) checksum.

+This new "post processing" may become handy in cases when user does not trust the local repository, as may be shared with some other unknown or even untrusted party.